postmanlabs/newman-docker/README.md

     --testReportFile="newman-report.xml"
 ```

- Import a Postman backup file, and save collections, environments, and globals
+<br />Import a Postman backup file, and save collections, environments, and globals

  ```terminal
 docker run -v ~/collections:/etc/postman -t postman/ubuntu_1404 --import="Backup.postman_dump" --pretty
 ```

-Use a script to run a collection and do something, for example deploy the build, if all the tests pass
+<br />Use a script to run a collection and do something, for example deploy the build, if all the tests pass

 ```bash
 #/bin/bash